andrewt0301/hse-acos-course/docs/index.md

 The list of similar and related courses is [here](courses.md).

+## Acknowledgements

+I would like to thank [George Kouryachy](https://uneex.ru/) who was the first lecturer of this [course](https://uneex.ru/HSE) and who kindly shared his materials with me.
+Also, thanks to my PhD advisor [Alexander Kamkin](https://www.hse.ru/org/persons/209608913) who taught me a lot.

 ## Feedback

 If you have any questions or suggestions related to the course content, please feel free to submit